“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “I’m great on pre-existence and mortality.”

-“You got ’em.
+“They’re yours.
 How about the I discussion?”

 “When are the lessons?”